Constitution

 Section 4: Notice of Proposal

-Amendments must be considered at no fewer than two meetings of the Staff Senate prior to voting.
+Notice of proposal to amend the Constitution and/or bylaws shall be given in the Staff Senate agenda and considered at no fewer than two meetings of the Staff Senate prior to voting.
 A vote may be taken on an amendment at the second meeting.
+The proposed amendment shall be distributed with the agenda.